abhishekr700/OnlineAuction/README.md

 ## Online Auction System

 A NodeJS Web application developed to provide facility to auction any item online.
-    1) SECURITY: authentication and verification is done
+    #1) SECURITY: authentication and verification is done.
-    2) REAL TIME UPDATES: On bids , and on completing of an auction
+    #2) REAL TIME UPDATES: On bids , and on completing of an auction.
-    3) ROUND THE CLOCK BIDDING: Bids are open 24x7 to facilitate users from various countries.
+    #3) ROUND THE CLOCK BIDDING: Bids are open 24x7 to facilitate users from various countries.

 ### Steps